CESNET/Nemea-Modules/unirecfilter/README.md

 - `char`  a single ASCII character
 - `float` single precision floating point number (IEEE 754)
 - `double` double precision floating point number (IEEE 754)
-- `ipaddr` special type for IPv4/IPv6 addresses, see unirec README (note -  IPv6 address in a filter loaded from a file has to be surrounded by double quotes because of syntax issues)
+- `ipaddr` special type for IPv4/IPv6 addresses, see unirec README (note -  IPv6 addresses have to be surrounded by double quotes because of syntax issues)
 - `string` variable-length array of (mostly) printable characters, surrounded by double quotes
 - `bytes` variable-length array of bytes (not expected to be printable characters), surrounded by double quotes